isaiasasenjo/VirtualMachine/README.md

-# VirtualMachine with Typer Script and 23 opcodes similar EVM
+# VirtualMachine with Type Script and 23 The same opcodes as EVM